-An Honours degree in a suitable science subject, or an ordinary degree in a highly relevant subject such as nutrition or dietetics from an institution recognised by the University Court.
-You are required to provide two references, a full degree transcript and a personal statement with your application.
-Further information regarding academic entry requirements: email@example.com
+A 2:1 Honours degree in a suitable science subject, or an ordinary degree in a highly relevant subject such as nutrition or dietetics from an institution recognised by the University Court.
+Professional experience and 2:2 applicants with a strong subject specific expertise may also be considered.

 Months of entry

 Nutritional science is a subject of growing importance in many aspects of healthcare, lifestyle and industry.
 Accredited by the Association for Nutrition (AfN), this Human Nutrition degree aims to explore how our choices of foods affect the biochemical and physiological functions of cells and organs, and how our diets influence physical, mental and social health.

 - Experience an expert evidence-based approach to human nutrition, integrated teaching on basic sciences, clinical practice and public health applications.Medicine ranking 2nd in the UK

 - Four different specialisation areas are provided – Public Health Nutrition, Clinical Nutrition, Obesity & Weight Management and Sports & Exercise Nutrition.

 - Learn through an in-depth, evidence based, critical approach and specialise in a particular area

 - There is a long tradition of excellence in nutrition at the University of Glasgow, with pioneering research by Cathcart, Paton and Boyd.
 More recently Durnin, Cockburn and Dunnigan.
 While current Glasgow academics continue to make important contributions in the field of nutrition.